andy-iskauskas/Differentiation/README.md

 Differentiation Package
 =======================

 A <a href="https://www.Numbas.org.uk">Numbas</a> extension for differentiating functions.
 NUMBAS has a very good suite of checking functions for algebraic equivalence of a student's answer and the correct answer, but there are problems when setting questions on solutions to differential equations: for example, if the student chooses different names for constants of integration, then the answer will be marked incorrectly.
-To mark these sorts of questions, taking advantage of NUMBAS' buitl-in checking, and without using regular expressions, it's necessary to differentiate the student expression and plug it into the differential equation.
+To mark these sorts of questions, taking advantage of NUMBAS' built-in checking, and without using regular expressions, it's necessary to differentiate the student expression and plug it into the differential equation.

 ## JavaScript Functions
 Quite minimal!